Indian Railway Service of Mechanical Engineering

-The Indian Railway Service of Mechanical Engineering, abbreviated as IRSME, is one of the group 'A' central engineering services of the Indian railways.
+The Indian Railway Service of Mechanical Engineering (IRSME) is one of the group 'A' central engineering services of the Indian railways.
 The officers of this service are responsible for managing the Mechanical Engineering Division of the Indian Railways.
-Till 2019, IRSME officers were drawn from the Combined Engineering Service Examination (ESE) conducted by Union Public Service Commission.
+Till 2019, IRSME officers were drawn from the Combined Engineering Service Examination (ESE) and Special Class Railway Apprentice (SCRA) examination conducted by Union Public Service Commission.
 All appointments to the Group 'A' services are made by the president of India.

 Recruitment

 There are two modes of recruitment to IRSME Group 'A':